kvarak/dnd/docs/_Classes/ranger.md

 Herbalist rangers have learned to extract the magical properties of plants and nature in order to create potent mixtures that can aid allies and hinder foes.

 ### Herbalist Magic
-Starting at 3rd level, you learn an additional spell when you reach certain levels in this class, as shown in the Herbalist Spells table.
+You learn an additional spell when you reach certain levels in this class, as shown in the Herbalist Spells table.
 The spell counts as a ranger spell for you, but it doesn’t count against the number of ranger spells you know.

 #### Herbalist Spells
 | Ranger Level | Spells |